mauricewittek/dagger-example/README.md

+# Dagger-example

-# Example of using dagger to build and publish a go application
+Example of using dagger to build and publish a go application

 https://docs.dagger.io/sdk/go/959738/get-started